 “But in Queensland the proprietors of nursing homes know it is unlikely they are going to get sued.

 “Also there are the thresholds which need to be navigated in regard to damages which they recover.
 If say, because of negligence of a nursing home, friends and family need to, for a period provide domestic assistance to an injured old person to assist their recovery, before any damages can be recovered for that domestic assistance, there needs to be a provision of at least 6 hours assistance per week for a period of 6 months.

 “The combination of the inability to recover costs and inability to recover for the likely cost of care means that many old people are cut out of the system and effectively can’t claim compensation for physical injuries received in nursing homes or elsewhere,” he says.

 Mark wants a reform to allow old people who are subjected to abuse in nursing homes who bring a civil claim to be exempt from the costs threshold.

 “Also they should be able to recover the domestic assistance which might need to be provided to them by friends and family to assist them get back to where they were before – this means they will be able to recover financial compensation for pain suffering they may suffer because of the poor treatment in nursing homes,” he says.

 His comments come as a national plan to study the prevalence of elder abuse and propose studies to combat it was announced by Federal Attorney-General Christian Porter and the Council of Attorneys-General.

-Bennett & Philp Senior Associate Charlie Young, an Elder Abuse lawyer, says the plan was overdue because elder abuse was not only confined to rest homes – commonly it involved family members or ‘friends’ preying on the life savings and other property of vulnerable relatives.
+Bennett & Philp Director, Charlie Young, an Elder Abuse lawyer, says the plan was overdue because elder abuse was not only confined to rest homes – commonly it involved family members or ‘friends’ preying on the life savings and other property of vulnerable relatives.